The Hidden Wonders of Syros: A Local’s View

 Andros

 If you’d like to explore a more authentic side of the Cycladic islands, Andros is the ideal place!
 Featuring stunning beaches, secluded waterfalls, and picturesque villages, it’s an ideal location for swimming, hiking, and eating!
 Keep in mind it’s a huge island (the second largest of the Cyclades), so if you are only planning on spending a day, we recommend you head straight to the Chora where you can explore the neoclassical mansions, museums, cafes, restaurants and bakeries.
-Neiborio Beach is located on the left side of town just a few metres from the main street – so you can comfortably fit in a swim before departing!
+Neiborio Beach is located on the left side of town just a few metres from the main street – so you can easily fit in a swim before departing!

 Ferry tips: Ferries from Athens to Andros depart from Rafina Port and take around 1 hour with the high-speed services.